Package Leaflet: Information for the User

-Reflex Spray is a topical skin spray solution for application on the skin.
+Reflex Spray is a cutaneous spray solution for application to the skin.

-This medication belongs to the group of topical anti-inflammatory agents.
+This medication belongs to the group of topical anti-inflammatory drugs.

-Consult a doctor if symptoms worsen or do not improve after 7 days of treatment.
+You should consult a doctor if it worsens or does not improve after 7 days of treatment.

 Consult your doctor or pharmacist before starting to use Reflex Spray.